nok/sklearn-porter/readme.md

 ### Integrity

-Always compute and test the integrity between the original and the transpiled estimator:
+Always compute and check the integrity between the original and the transpiled estimator:

 ```python
 # ...